tagoreji/Topic-Analysis-using-NLP/README.md

 # Topic-Analysis-using-NLP

-This Project inolves Topic Modelling of Review data for an Amazon Product using NLP
+This Project inolves Topic Modelling of Review data for an Product using NLP

 Given dataset involves text reviews of a product